 Today, Singapore’s literacy rate is sky-rocketing.
 An amazing 96.8% of the prevalent literacy rate means that people of the age of 15 and above are capable of reading and writing.
 More remarkable is the fact that the country has turned out to top the global OECD rankings.
 Amongst the 72 countries, Singapore has been leading the way in Mathematics and Science followed by Finland and Canada, some of the many countries with state-of-the-art education standards.
 Indisputably, the credit goes to the education system of the country which is managed by the country’s ministry of education.

-Since the year 2000, primary education has been enacted compulsory for all children (bar those handicap) and parents have been made responsible for admitting their children in schools and maintaining punctuality during school hours.
-A failure to do so is deemed a criminal offence on the part of the parents.
+Since the year 2000, primary education has been enacted compulsory for all children (bar those handicap) and parents have been made responsible for admitting their children to schools and maintaining punctuality during school hours.
+A failure to do so is deemed a criminal offense on the part of the parents.
 Similarly, policymakers have devised meticulous strategies to enhance the teaching workforce.
 The ministry of education recruits prospective teachers from the top 5% of the graduates in the system that then undergo the training sessions at the National Institute of Education.
 The reason behind these stringent measures is to ensure the due significance of education for the country’s growth and development.

 The education system in the country can be broken down into five main stages.
 The process starts at pre-school and goes up to the primary and secondary schooling systems.
-Once the secondary school finishes, students are transition to pre-university and, eventually, university education.
+Once the secondary school finishes, students are a transition to pre-university and, eventually, university education.

 Pre-schools are primarily based on the core idea of the development of basic language, writing, social, and physical skills in a child.
 This stage usually consists of a year of nursery education followed by two years of kindergarten.
 In order to ensure that a child receives the best pre-school education, it is highly recommended to check that the school is accredited as per the Singapore Pre-School Accreditation Framework (SPARK).